calzoneman/simplesnap/README.md

 ```

 This script makes a `DELETE` request for an image uploaded using your authentication key.
 If the image exists and is not expired, the server will delete the image and database record.

+## Help / Contact

+If you need help, feel free to email `cyzon [at] cyzon [dot] us` with questions.
+You can also find me on the following IRC networks with the nickname `calzoneman`: `irc.esper.net`, `irc.netchat.io`, `irc.6irc.net`.

+For bugs and feature requests, please open a GitHub issue.
+Pull requests are welcome, but please try to keep things simple.

+## License

+simplesnap is released under the MIT license.
+See the `LICENSE` file for details.